IRS and State Tax Lien and Levy

-A federal tax lien is the government’s legal claim against your property when you neglect or fail to pay a tax debt.
+A federal tax lien is the government’s legal claim against your property when you neglect or fail to pay taxes owed.
 The IRS files a public document, the Notice of Federal Tax Lien, to alert creditors that the government has a legal right to your property.
 The lien protects the government’s interest in all your property, including real estate, personal property and financial assets.
 A federal tax lien exists after the IRS:

 - Assesses your liability